davide-marino00/PBI_DOCS/refac.md

 In simple business terms, this expression counts how many different employees have recorded their time in the timesheet.
 If an employee appears multiple times in the timesheet (for example, if they submitted timesheets for multiple days), they will only be counted once.

-So, the result of this calculation gives you a clear picture of how many individual employees are contributing to the timesheet data, which can be useful for understanding workforce participation, resource allocation, or project involvement.
+So, the result of this calculation gives you a clear picture of how many individual employees are contributing to the timesheet data, which can be useful for understanding workforce participation or resource allocation.

 **`Own-Sub-ExtT`** (`string`)